 Notes for developers Which Drainage Systems measures have been used, including green roofs?
-SUDS can be adapted for most s isn't feasible e.g. impermeable lir allows treatment but not infiltratio Drainage system can contain in the 1 in 30 storm event without flooding YES This a requirement for sewers for where drainage system is not add Will the drainage system contain the 1 in 100 +CC storm event?
+ATTENUATION TANK, RAINWATER HARVESTING, GREYWATER TREATMENT PLANT FOR WATER RE-USE SUDS can be adapted for most s isn't feasible e.g. impermeable lin allows treatment but not infiltration Drainage system can contain in the 1 in 30 storm event without flooding YES This a requirement for sewers for where drainage system is not add Will the drainage system contain the 1 in 100 +CC storm event?
 If no please demonstrate how buildings and utility plants will be protected.
 YES, 1 in 100 + 30 CC National standards require that the that flooding does not occur durin any part of: a building (including a susceptible to water (e.g. pumpin within the development.
 Any flooding between the 1 in 30 & 1 in 100 plus climate change storm events will be safely contained on site.
 YES Safely: not causing property floo users i.e. no deeper than 300mm must drain away at section 6 rate where runoff volumes are not inc How will exceedance events be catered on site without increasing flood risks (both on site and outside the development)?
 ATTENUATION TANK WITH OVERFLOW DIRECTED TO SEWER.
-Safely: not causing property floo users i.e. no deeper than 300mm must drain away at section 6 rate where runoff volumes are not inc Exceedance events are defined a +CC event.
-How are rates being restricted (vortex control, orifice etc) PRESSURE SYSTEM (PUMPS) Detail of how the flow control ave Please confirm the owners/adopters of the entire drainage systems throughout the development.
+Safely: not causing property floo users i.e. no deeper than 300mm must drain away at section 6 rate where runoff volumes are not inc Exceedance events are defined a How are rates being restricted (vortex control, orifice etc) PRESSURE SYSTEM (PUMPS) +CC event.
+Detail of how the flow control sys pipe blockages and ease of main Please confirm the owners/adopters of the entire drainage systems throughout the development.
 Please list all the owners.
-If these are multiple owners then features will be within each owne this Proforma.
+BRITISH LAND PROPERTY MANAGEMENT LIMITED If these are multiple owners then features will be within each owne this Proforma.
 How is the entire drainage system to be maintained?
-If the features are to be maintaine in answer to the above question and submit the relevant maintena- is to be maintained by others that feature and the maintenance sch Clear details of the maintenance proposed drainage system must demonstrate that maintenance ar economically proportionate.
+YES, SUPPORT WILL BE BASED ON PERIODIC CLEANING OF THE ATTENUATION TANK AND SERVICING OF PUMPS.
+PRESSURIZED DISCHARGE WILL BE CONNECTED TO THE MONITORING SYSTEM OF BMS.
+AT LEAST A 2 PUMP SYSTEM WILL BE PROVIDED TO DRAIN THE WATER OUT OF THE BUILDING If the features are to be maintaine in answer to the above question and submit the relevant maintena- is to be maintained by others that feature and the maintenance sch Clear details of the maintenance proposed drainage system must demonstrate that maintenance ar economically proportionate.
 Poor increased flooding problems in the situations even where infiltration liners beneath some SUDS devices ion.
 See CIRIA SUDS Manual C697. or adoption & is good practice even dopted.